Summary Box

 You can either withdraw your funds into your Nominated Account or transfer them into a new or existing Charter Savings Bank account in your name (subject to meeting any Specific Conditions for that account).

-We will need to have received your instructions for what you wish us to do 2 calendar days (5 calendar days for Postal Accounts) before the end of the Fixed Rate Period otherwise at the end of the Fixed Rate Period your Account will become a variable rate Account without any withdrawal restrictions.
+We will need to have received your instructions for what you wish us to do 2 calendar days before the end of the Fixed Rate Period otherwise at the end of the Fixed Rate Period your Account will become a variable rate Account without any withdrawal restrictions.
 We will tell you the interest rate and terms and conditions which will apply to that Account when we write to you before maturity.

 Please read this Summary Box in conjunction with the Specific Conditions contained in the Key Features & Summary Box document above, our General Savings Conditions and Tariff of Fees.
 These together with your Application Form make up our agreement with you.